turbo/js/README.md

 }
 ```

 Notice how easy the JS code can be translated to GLSL and vice versa, as long as no exclusive paradigms are used.
-Of course this example is not the optimal algorithm in neither JS or GLSL, but this is just for comparison.
+Of course this example is not the optimal algorithm in JS or GLSL, this is just for comparison.

 ### Example 3: Debugging